Abdulrahman-Aljafar/Podcast/README.md

 > Success is walking from failure to failure
 >  with no loss of enthusiasm.
 ### Description
-SoundUs website where you can have your own channel and ability to upload audio of your own .
+podcast website where you can have your own channel and ability to upload audio of your own .
 Podcast website offer Subscription other channels and interact with them in efficient and effective way .
 Enjoy the journey

 ### Website